 This study was registered in the AEA RCT registry as AEARCTR-0000678.
 This research was funded by research grants from USAID and AusAID; Cole also acknowledges support from the Division of Faculty Research and Development at Harvard Business School.
 Fernando acknowledges support from the HKS Sustainability Science program.
 In 2015, Cole co-founded a non-profit organisation, Precision Agriculture for Development, seeking to further test, and bring to scale, mobile phone-based agricultural advice services; this non-profit funded a postdoctoral position for Fernando.
 We thank the Development Support Centre (DSC) in Ahmedabad and especially Paresh Dave, Natubhai Makwana and Sachin Oza for their assistance and cooperation.
-Additionally, we thank Neil Patel and Awaaz.De for developing and hosting the AO system and the Centre for Micro Finance (CMF), Chennai and Shahid Vaziralli for support in administering the evaluation.
+Additionally, we thank Neil Patel and Awaaz.De for developing and hosting the evaluation.
 We thank Niharika Singh, Niriksha Shetty, Ishani Desai, Tanaya Devi, HK Seo and Chungeun Yoon for excellent research assistance.
 We are especially indebted to Tarun Pokiya for suggestions, his agricultural expertise and management of the AO system.
 This paper has benefited from comments from numerous colleagues and participants at a variety of seminars.

-1 This estimate is from the 59th round of the National Sample Survey (NSS) and asks farmers about their information sources for 'modern agricultural technologies'.
+This estimate is from the 59th round of the National Sample Survey (NSS) and asks farmers about their information sources for 'modern agricultural technologies'.
 See Glendenning et al. (2010) for a detailed discussion of these data.